 - what are your rights if development approval isn't given or the site becomes unsuitable

-- will you be able to visit the construction site while your house is being built
+- if you will be able to visit the construction site while your house is being built

 - how, and under what conditions, can either you or the developer cancel the contract

-- will you be asked to pay for anything other than the deposit and the balance for the house - eg costs for building materials.
+- if you will be asked to pay for anything other than the deposit and the balance for the house, such as costs for building materials.

 Always keep a copy of:

 - any promotional material used by the developer, such as leaflets

 - any letters sent to you by the developer or associated with the construction.

 If you believe that your developer has breached the contract you can seek independent legal advice to determine what your rights are.
 You can also contact Consumer and Business Services for advice and information on what you can do.